Edward P. J. Corbett: Later life

 As a result of his work, the Edward P. J. Corbett Award is named after him.
 In 1982 Thomas Willard singled out Corbett as an outstanding "contemporary rhetorician."
 He was the CCCC Exemplar Awardee in 1996.
-His students include Andrea Lunsford, Lisa Ede, Robert Connors, Gail Harwisher, Cheryl Glenn, Krista Radcliffe, and Sheryl Finkle.
+His students include Andrea Lunsford, Lisa Ede, Robert Connors, Gail Hawisher, Cheryl Glenn, Krista Radcliffe, and Sheryl Finkle.

 Corbett died on June 24, 1998, at his home in Columbus, Ohio.